midkiffaries/m20T1/README.md

 # m20T1 - WordPress Theme
 Version 1.0 BETA (In-Development)

-This is simply a WordPress theme that I created from scratch, that I use on my own website The intention is for this theme no be minimally reliant on plugins, and to rely on automation and the user to make any desired modifications to the style and code.
+This is simply a WordPress theme that I created from scratch, that I use on my own website.
+The intention is for this theme no be minimally reliant on 3rd party plugins, and to rely on the built in WordPress automation and features.
+This theme is built to be easy to work with from a coding stand point.

 ## Features
 <img src="https://github.com/midkiffaries/m20T1/blob/c30b7d20c3ab426311dea8624b8ea740a002bb31/screenshot.png" alt="Screenshot" width="300" align="right">